Integration formulas for Brownian motion on classical compact Lie groups: Abstract

 \section{Abstract}

 Combinatorial formulas for the moments of the Brownian motion on classical compact Lie groups are obtained.
-These expressions are deformations of formulas of B.Collins and P.\'Sniady for moments of the Haar measure.
+These expressions are deformations of formulas of B. Collins and P. \'Sniady for moments of the Haar measure and yield a proof of the First Fundamental Theorem of invariant theory and of classical Schur-Weyl dualities based on stochastic calculus.